Shayan-Bathaee/multithreaded-http-server/README.md

 ## Usage and Program Description
 To create a server, type `./httpserver [-t threads] [-l logfile] <port>` into the terminal.
 It is recommended to use a port number above 2000.
 After doing so, a client can write a request in another terminal by writing the command `printf "<HTTP REQUEST>" | nc -N localhost <port>`.
 The port number must be the same in both commands for the program to work.

-HTTP requests are formatted as follows: `<method> /<file> HTTP/1.1\r\nContent-Length: <content-length>\r\nRequest-Id: <request-id>\r\n\r\n<message-body>`.
+HTTP requests are formatted as follows:
+    <method> /<file> HTTP/1.1\r\nContent-Length: <content-length>\r\nRequest-Id: <request-id>\r\n\r\n<message-body>`

 GET requests do not need a content length or message body.
 The Request ID field can be ommitted, with the default being 0.
 The content length must match the length of the message body.

 After running this command, the program will perform the client's specified HTTP request.
 If the program encounters an error, the user will see a message from the server describing what error occurred.
 The server can perform the following operations: